 COMING SOON IN APRIL

-I’m really excited to be heading to Verona and then Venice.
+I’m really excited to spend 48 hours in Verona and then Venice.
 No doubt we’ll be photo bombing Juliet’s balcony!

 What were your own favourite March moments?
 Do you have any recommendations for restaurants in Venice or Verona?